 - Analysts' average recommendation: 3.64

-- Avnet (AVT, $35.58) which markets, sells and distributes electronic components, is going in reverse.
+Avnet (AVT (opens in new tab), $35.58) which markets, sells and distributes electronic components, is going in reverse.
 Analysts expect earnings to decline at an average rate of 2% a year over the next five years.
-The company is suffering from slow sales and the loss of Texas Instruments (TXN) as a critical supplier.
+The company is suffering from slow sales and the loss of Texas Instruments (TXN (opens in new tab)) as a critical supplier.

 "We maintain our cautious stance on Avnet shares, as we expect continued topline and margin pressures due to the still-tough demand environment, as well as the wind-down of Texas Instruments sales later this year," writes Stifel, which rates shares at Hold.